ZlatinZlatinov/Trakia-Business-Club/README.md

  ### 4. Uploads folder is for uploaded images from the server
  ### 5. I will create example files with the config set-up
  ### 6. I will also add links to video tutorials
+ ### 7. You will also need to download the PHPMailer library from here: [Link](https://github.com/PHPMailer/PHPMailer)